theRealAph/ScopeLocals/README.md

         }
       }

-The first thing `processQuery` does at 1. is ensure the caller has the `DATABASE` permission before proceeding to run a query against the database at 2.
-The try with resources at 3. opens a `StructuredExecutor`.
+The first thing `processQuery` does at 1. is use rty with resources to open a `StructuredExecutor`.
 This is a class provided as part of the virtual threads implementation which allows a collections of virtual threads to be managed using a fork join model.
 It gets automatically closed at the end of the try with resources block.

-Inside the `for` loop at 4. a virtual thread is forked to run the handler on the current `DBRow`.
-After the for loop at 5. a call to `join()` ensures that all the forked virtual threads have completed.
+Inside the `for` loop at 2. a virtual thread is forked to run the handler on the current `DBQuery`.
+After the for loop at 2. a call to `join()` ensures that all the forked virtual threads have completed.
 This ensures that all rows have been processed before the try block is exited.

 There is one important detail in the `processQuery` code that still needs explaining.
-The call to `rowHandler.apply()` happens in a forked virtualThread.
+The call to `handler.apply()` happens in a forked virtualThread.
 So, how can a call to `PERMISSIONS.get()` in the forked thread retrieve the value that was `set()` in the forking thread?
 This works because class `ExtentLocal` has been designed to share bindings across thread forks.